xvitaly/srcrepair/docs/source/backups.rst

 The number of backups is not limited, so don't forget to remove them manually.
 No automatic removal will be performed.

-Old backup files (older than 30 days) will be highlighted in list for your convenience (it can be disabled in :ref:`settings <settings-main>`).
+Old backup files (older than 30 days) will be highlighted in the list for your convenience (this can be disabled in :ref:`settings <settings-main>`).

 .. index:: backup restoration
 .. _backups-restore: